Most Tulsa homeowners start this conversation with one belief that is not true.

 Is it cheaper to have a saltwater or chlorine pool in Tulsa?

-Over a five-year window, the costs are comparable and overlapping when all saltwater costs are counted.
-Traditional chlorine pools cost $1,500 to $4,000 in chemicals over five years.
-Saltwater pools cost $2,250 to $4,700 over five years, including chemicals, salt top-ups, generator electricity, and one cell replacement.
-The saltwater cost advantage that most buyers expect is real but smaller than advertised once every operating cost is included.
-In Tulsa's heat, salt cells may wear faster than their rated lifespan, which narrows the advantage further.
+The saltwater cost advantage most buyers expect is real but smaller than advertised.
+In Tulsa's heat, salt cells wear faster than rated.
+That narrows the gap further.
 The real case for saltwater is water comfort and lower maintenance time, not lower cost.

 What are the disadvantages of a saltwater pool?